The ran by Cancer Research UK (CRUK) has drawn plentiful criticism from Twitter and academics, with the latter publishing .

 not effective ways of achieving and maintaining weight loss or preventing cancer

-The research they cite doesn’t seem to me to support any part of that assertion.
+The doesn’t seem to me to support any part of that assertion.

 The research is a systematic review and meta-analysis of weight loss among overweight but otherwise healthy adults who used commercial weight-loss programs.
 The outcome was whether people in the included studies lost more than 5% of their initial body weight.
 I’ve included a forest plot below, but the conclusion was that, on average, 57% people on a commercial program lost less than 5% of their initial body weight.